bluxmit/mkdocs-magicspace-website/docs/pages/home/home.md

             Professional documentation websites
         </div>
         <div class="usecase-description">
-            Create documentation website for your project, that looks very professional, has built-in search, customizable, searchable, mobile-friendly and has 40+ languages
+            Create a documentation website for your project, that looks very professional, has built-in search, is customizable, searchable, mobile-friendly, and has 40+ languages
         </div>
     </div>